vp777/ctf/2020/Readme.md

 The application should be running on port 4444

-By default the container will run on hyper-v and is based on Windows Server Core 1909.
-Nevertheless it was tested on 1607 and 2004 so it's expected to run with every other version in between.
+By default, the container will run on hyper-v and is based on Windows Server Core 1909.
+Nevertheless it was tested in 1607 and 2004 so it's expected to run with every other version in between.

 ## 2. exploitguard [pwn/linux]:

-A vulnerable binary which is protected by a pintool implementing couple anti-exploitation techniques, like shadow stack and heap corruptions checks.
+A vulnerable binary that is protected by a pintool implementing some anti-exploitation techniques, like shadow stack and heap corruption checks.

 Running the challenge: